 The Studio 6 by ALO Audio is their most expensive product for sale to date.
-A behemoth of a tube amp that we got and will review with aplomb in the coming weeks.
-However, the Continental Dual Mono DAC/AMP (CDM) released a few months back is quite probably the company’s most important product releases in a long time.
+A behemoth of a tube amp that we got and will review with Aplomb in the coming weeks.
+However, the Continental Dual Mono DAC/AMP (CDM) released a few months back is quite probably the company’s most important product release in a long time.

 Combined with the ethos and spirit of the Pan Am & The Studio 6 this is something that I believe is very special and worthy for the price of $1495.

-But the magic of tubes is hard to ignore and the choice of DAC chip a real eye-opener in the days of radically advanced highly resolving chipsets implementations.
+But the magic of tubes is hard to ignore and the choice of DAC chip is a real eye-opener in the days of radically advanced highly resolving chipset implementations.
 Here is a DAC/AMP built for pure sound and not just for what you can do with it.

 Remember how we used to buy things for how they sound in audio and not just how they look or what features they had?
-The CDM is just that sort of audio device.
-It is not just any old sound either, but a rich tonally pleasing sound that will make old school analog fans positively purr.
+The Continental Dual Mono is just that sort of audio device.
+It is not just any old sound either, but a rich tonally pleasing sound that will make old-school analog fans positively purr.

 What You Get

-The humbler 2015 version of the RX analog amp should give you a bit of a hint in how ALO is pitching these days.
-There is less of the 1950’s aura to the packaging though the Continental name stays right there.
+The humbler 2015 version of the RX analog amp should give you a bit of a hint at how ALO is pitching these days.
+There is less of the 1950s aura to the packaging though the Continental name stays right there.
 In fact, the outer packaging is rather austere in many ways with its plain brown cardboard packaging, quite the throwback.

-However, inside its really all ALO and if you were buying that RX you will know that it came with a big expensive Green Line USB cable.
+However, inside it’s really all ALO, and if you were buying that RX you would know that it came with a big expensive Green Line USB cable.
 This same cable is right there in the brown box along with the CDM itself, a few straps (3), and a wall charger (110v – 240v).

-Oh goodness the CDM is one beautifully machined DAC/AMP with design cues from the Studio 6 and RX but on a whole other level to its portable analog sibling.
+Oh goodness, the Continental Dual Mono is one beautifully machined DAC/AMP with design cues from the Studio 6 and RX but on a whole other level than its portable analog sibling.
 This is a classy retro-styled transportable class unit with the Studio 6 style venting on the right and left panels and functionality to the front and rear.

-The casing itself is designed from CNC’ed aluminum and if you happen to watch Ken Ball’s disassembly video of the CDM you will see that the casing is split into 4 parts; a backplate, a bottom, and top plate and the front-sides are all one piece that slides easily in and out.
+The casing itself is designed from CNC’ed aluminum and if you happen to watch Ken Ball’s disassembly video of the CDM you will see that the casing is split into 4 parts; a backplate, a bottom, and a top plate, and the front sides are all one piece that slides easily in and out.

-The knock on effect if that the CDM does get a little hot to the touch especially when you start using the DAC functionality.
-For tube lovers, this is nothing new but I would advise those coming to this for the first time to handle with a little bit of caution.
+The knock-on effect is that the Continental Dual Mono does get a little hot to the touch especially when you start using the DAC functionality.
+For tube lovers, this is nothing new but I would advise those coming to this for the first time to handle it with a little bit of caution.